Click on a name below to learn more about our attorneys:

 If you've suffered a personal injury through the fault of another, you may be out of work, overwhelmed with piles of medical bills, or in constant pain and agony.
 Under any of these circumstances, researching, locating, and retaining the best lawyer to handle your personal injury claim in court can seem like yet one more insurmountable obstacle.
 There are, however, some guidelines that can help you select the right personal injury lawyer.
 With the right advocate on your side, you can breathe a sigh of relief and let someone else carry at least part of your burden, allowing you to focus on your recovery.

 It is also important to consider an attorney local to the Finger Lakes region.
 Welch Donlon & Czarples PLLC services Corning, Elmira, Ithaca, Bath, Hornell, Penn Yan, and Watkins Glen.
 We have successfully taken cases in all of the above locations and are familiar with the local judges in each region.
+Our firm knows how to reach our local rural juries, and has proven so time and time again in the court room.

 One of the most important factors to consider when selecting a personal injury lawyer is whether the lawyer has experience in and concentrates his or her legal practice on personal injury law.
 Attorneys with personal injury law as their primary focus have a decided advantage in that they understand the complexities of the area, can more easily keep abreast of the latest developments and ever-evolving laws, and are more likely to know the habits and tactics of opposing counsel - all of which can give their clients an edge over defendants.
 Plaintiffs' lawyers with demonstrated experience dealing with insurance companies and their lawyers may have also gained credibility with opposing parties, and thus have less of an uphill battle in order to achieve an equitable settlement on their clients' behalf.